Kellenkjames/RB109/mutating_methods/example_4.md

 Within `fix` the method definition; the local variable `value` which is bound to the String `'hello'`; is reassigned to the `upcase!` method invocation; this returns the String literal `'HELLO'`.
 The `concat` method is invoked on `value` while the reference `('!')` is passed as an argument; this returns the String literal `'HELLO!'`.

-`s` returns the String literal; `HELLO!`; Since `s` is mutated within the `fix` method definition; the object outside of the method is affected.
+`s` returns the String literal; `HELLO!`; Since `s` is reassigned and mutated within the `fix` method definition; the object outside of the method is affected.
 `t` returns the String literal `'HELLO!'`; the return value of the `fix` method invocation.

 This problem demonstrates mutating methods and reassignment.
-When a mutating method is called on an object and reassigned *back to itself*; it does not create a new variable reference or binding.
-The calling object is mutated and the original object outside of the method definition will be affected.
+When an object is reassigned with a mutating method invoked on the object; it will affect the object outside of the method.
+This is an important distinction as normal reassignment will disconnect the object from the variable reference, but not when a mutating method is invoked the object.